ferayece/BDA/index.md

   - [Intro to Python for Data Science](https://www.datacamp.com/courses/intro-to-python-for-data-science)

 + The report of the term project is [available](/files/BDA507Python/BDA 507-Term Project Report Feray Ece Topcu.pdf).
-The project  The source code of the project is also [available](/files/BDA507Python/starbucks_term_project.py).
+The source code of the project is also [available](/files/BDA507Python/starbucks_term_project.py).
 The term project is using Starbucks Location Data for descriptive analysis.

 + The answer of final exam can be found on [repo](/files/BDA507Python/Final_Exam.py)